Christopher Nolan: Early life and education

 Nolan was educated at Haileybury and Imperial Service College, an independent school in Hertford Heath, Hertfordshire, and later studied English literature at University College London (UCL).
 Opting out of a traditional film education, he pursued "a degree in something unrelated", which his father suggested "gives a different take on things".
 He chose UCL specifically for its filmmaking facilities, which comprised a Steenbeck editing suite and 16 mm film cameras.
-Nolan was president of the Union's Film Society, and with Emma Thomas (his girlfriend and future wife) he screened feature films of 35 mm during the school year and used the money earned to produce 16 mm films over the summers.
+Nolan was president of the Union's Film Society, and with Emma Thomas (his girlfriend and future wife) he screened feature films in 35mm during the school year and used the money earned to produce 16 mm films over the summers.
+He graduated in 1993 with a bachelor's degree in English literature; Thomas, who studied history at UCL and was also active in the Film Society, met Nolan on his first day at Ramsay Halls.
+They later married and co-founded the production company Syncopy.
+Both have retained strong ties with UCL, receiving honorary fellowships (Nolan in 2006, Thomas in 2013), and in 2017 Nolan was awarded an honorary doctorate.